Frequently asked questions

 Is this a new service?

 No, it is the same service.
 It is a redevelopment of existing accommodation and the creation of enhanced therapeutic space.
-There would be an additional 10 beds created by this project, which would be an expansion of the current services for women.
+There are also additional beds created by this project; an expansion of the current services for women.

 What are the benefits of this project?

-The main benefits are that it will enhance living accommodation for the existing male patients which is currently not optimised to deliver high quality, modern mental health care.
-We will be able to provide better therapeutic activity in a dedicated therapy centre and reconfiguring the service will also help improve care pathways and aid recovery.
+The main benefits are that it is enhancing living accommodation for high quality, modern mental health care.
+We are also able to provide better therapeutic activity in a dedicated therapy centre and reconfiguring the service also helps improve care pathways and aid recovery.
 Importantly, the project will also enable more women to receive NHS care nearer to their home as at the moment they have to receive care out of the local area.

-We have already consulted existing service users at the design phase of the project and they have had input into our plans.
+We consulted existing service users at the design phase of the project and they had input into our plans.
 Obviously, it is very important we ask the opinions of people who use our service as they are able to give us vital insight into how it feels to be cared for in this environment.
-We are committed to continuing our work with our service users throughout the project and we also hope to involve carers and families.
+We are committed to continuing our work with our service users throughout the project and we’ve also involved carers and families.

-Will the new buildings be built any higher?
+Have the new buildings been built any higher?

-The buildings are all within existing rooflines apart from the sports hall; this will be higher than existing buildings within Newton Lodge.
+The buildings were all within existing rooflines apart from the sports hall; this was built higher than existing buildings within Newton Lodge.
 However, to minimise the impact of this on our neighbours, this building faces into the Fieldhead site.
-This part of the scheme will not be closer to Hatfeild View.
-The new residential buildings will be higher than the buildings they are replacing, but not higher than other existing single storey facilities at Newton Lodge.
+The new residential buildings were higher than the buildings they replaced, but not higher than other existing single storey facilities at Newton Lodge.

-Will the new buildings be any closer to the houses next to Fieldhead?
+Are the new buildings any closer to the houses next to Fieldhead?

 Is there any change to the fence line?

-There will be no changes to the fence line of the unit to the north of the site (facing Hatfeild View).
-There will only be changes to the fence line on the actual Fieldhead site.
-The installation of this new fence line will be one of the first elements of the scheme to be undertaken and will ensure that the secure perimeter of 5.8m is maintained at all times.
+There have been no changes to the fence line of the unit to the north of the site (facing Hatfeild View).
+There have only be changes to the fence line on the actual Fieldhead site.
+The installation of this new fence line was one of the first elements of the scheme to be undertaken, to ensure that the secure perimeter of 5.8m was maintained at all times.

-How will the scheme impact visually on local residents?
+How does the scheme impact visually on local residents?

-We hope that the new view will actually be an improvement on the existing units.
+We hope that the new view is actually be an improvement on the existing units.
 The design ethos has been to build in security measures to the structure of the building making these less obvious to the eye and therefore more attractive.
-Pale render to the unit will hopefully lift the aesthetic of the unit and replace the dull brown currently in place.
+Pale render to the unit has lifted the aesthetic of the unit and replaced the dull brown that was previously in place.

 Will there be any changes to the security measures?

-There will be no reduction in security.
-As above, the secure fence line will be maintained throughout the scheme, and any new fence lines will be in place before the old ones are removed.
-Security and safety of contractors, staff, patients and local residents is the Trust’s primary concern in relation to this scheme.
+There has been no reduction in security.
+As above, the secure fence line will be maintained throughout the scheme, and any new fence lines were always in place before the old ones were removed.
+Security and safety of contractors, staff, patients and local residents is the Trust’s primary concern.
 This is reflected in both the final building design and the phasing of the construction project.

 What will the noise be like whilst the building work is carried out?

 There will be normal construction noise throughout the building work.
 Normal hours of work for the builders will be between 8am and 5pm.
-During phases 2 and 3 there will be additional noise created by the demolition of some existing buildings; this would last between 2-3 weeks and 1-2 weeks respectively.
-During these periods building work will be confined to the hours of 9am to 4pm.
 The delivery of building materials will also be timed to cause the minimum amount of disruption to local residents.

 How will the noise and mess be kept to a minimum?

 Inevitably noise and dust during construction will occur.
-As with any building project this is unavoidable, and the Trust would certainly look to notify local residents of any times in our programme which we know will be particularly noisy or messy (such as demolitions).
-We would be interested in feedback from local residents on how you would like to see the effects of this minimised.
+As with any building project this is unavoidable, and the Trust has tried to notify local residents of any times in our programme where we knew it would be particularly noisy or messy (such as demolitions).
+We have always been interested in feedback from local residents on how they would like to see the effects of this minimised.

 Will there be any impact on traffic and parking during and after the project?

-It is not anticipated that the building work will adversely affect the traffic flow for residents who live locally.
-On the Fieldhead site the building work will mean some current parking spaces will be lost.
-However, these will be replaced and increased elsewhere on site.
+The building work has not adversely affected the traffic flow for residents who live locally.
+On the Fieldhead site the building work has meant some current parking spaces have been lost but these will be replaced and increased elsewhere on site.